Welcome to the Ira Riklis Charity Blog.

 Water For Good

 Water for Good establishes similar partnerships with communities in the Central African Republic and focuses on establishing sanitation best practices throughout the community, improving agriculture, and helping people create sustainable access to clean water.
-Their end goal is to provide clean and lasting water for every man, woman, and child living in the country by 2030.
-Strategies include drilling deep wells, making service visits to wells throughout the country, and rehabilitating old and forgotten wells.
+With a lofty ambition to provide enduring clean water to every individual in the country by 2030, the organization employs strategies like deep well drilling, service visits, and well rehabilitation to achieve its mission.

 Leave a Reply